renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 ### The Raptor Protectorate and Other Nations

 The Raptor Protectorate has no shortage of enemies: the Goblin Empire presses on the east, and the Shaded-Sea constantly attack the west.
+Pirates from the Shaded Sea directly attack the Protectorate on its western shores, raiding Ratfolk and Brightfeather villages built on or near the shore;

 ## The Goblin Empire